Structure of a Doctave Project

 of the project:

 OpenAPI specs should be included as files in your project.
-Doctave currently does not support combining multiple files to construct your specification, so you will have to include it as a single file.
+Doctave currently doesn't support combining multiple files to construct your specification, so you will have to include it as a single file.

 Remember to reference your OpenAPI spec in your